Mexico at London 2012 part 2: Aida Roman wins silver – and changes the sport

 “That particular administration loved us very much and you could see the affection they really felt for their athletes.
 They didn't impose goals on you, it was more like they accompanied you so that you could reach your goals.
 We all connected.”

-The individual finals day beckoned.
+August 2nd 2012 was the day for the women’s individual finals.
 “Just before we left the Olympic Village to go to Lord’s, Mariana and I hugged each other and said ‘see you in the semifinal’.
 From there we went to the dining room, had breakfast, went to the bus stop and from that point on, little-by-little, we focused.”

 Roman, seeded 11th, had little trouble making the last eight, where she beat Pia Lionetti to set up the semifinal match with her teammate.